What is an Occupational Therapist?

 What is the workplace of an Occupational Therapist like?

-Forty-eight percent of occupational therapists worked in offices of physical, occupational and speech therapists, with audiologists or in hospitals.
-Therapists spend a lot of time on their feet working with patients.
-They also may be required to lift and move patients or heavy equipment.
+Many occupational therapists work in offices of physical, occupational and speech therapists, with audiologists, or in hospitals.
 Many work in multiple facilities and have to travel from one job to another.
+Many also work in private practice and provide occupational therapy in the patient's home or residential setting.

 What is the difference between a physical therapist and an occupational therapist?